mlangc/mlangc.github.io/docs/_posts/2025-06-07-what-the-hell-is-get-opaque.markdown

 The minimal differences I could observe in the benchmarks here and here when comparing very tight worker loops seem to be more the result of JIT implementation details than anything meaningful.
-Summarizing, using a `volatile boolean` to implement a stop signal not only makes your code more readable, it might even be slightly faster than using opaque mode because JIT implementers probably tend to think a lot more about dealing with `volatile` than about the most ideal ways to implement opaque mode.
+Summarizing, using a `volatile boolean` to implement a stop signal not only makes your code more readable, it might even be slightly faster than using opaque mode because JIT implementers probably tend to think a lot more about efficient ways to implement `volatile` than about opaque mode.

 If you read the last paragraph carefully, you might wounder why we couldn't use plain reads and writes, that is plain mode, at least on X86 and ARM, to broadcast a stop signal.
 After all, the CPU instructions used for opaque access